.png)

 RE-IMAGINING INTERGENERATIONAL

-CHRISTIAN VALUES & BELIEFTS PROGRAM
+CHRISTIAN VALUES & BELIEFS PROGRAM

 Welcome to the Second Episcopal District's Reimagining Intergenerational Christian Values and Beliefs Program sponsored by the Lilly Endowment, Inc. (LEI) and under the direction of Bishop, the Rt.
 Rev. Reginald T. Jackson, Presiding Prelate of the Second Episcopal District.